alecstem/2022-REU-on-Smart-UAVs/progress-meetings/Week7.md

 * Create an algorithm that reads in two GPS points and creates the most efficient 3D path for a UAV to traverse the points given with regard to the time, distance, and energy usage from aerially obtained LiDAR scans and the ablity to change course mid-flight if the best path is obstructed.

 ## Progress Report
-* Worked more on collision avoidance by introducing set of avoidance trajectories based on the type of obstacle encountered. (bigger object = horizontal mvmt preferred)
+* Worked more on collision avoidance by introducing set of avoidance trajectories based on the type of obstacle encountered. (bigger object = horizontal movement preferred)
 * Introduced energy into pathfinding algorithm by basing cost of node by distance so far to node, heuristic to end node, and now the energy required by the UAV to move to that neighboring node. ( F(n) = g(n) + h(n) + e(n) )
 * Created a process that uses the API to find a database that contains the search polygon and downloads the .las file from the website remotely.
 * Combined this with previous code to create a start to end process that uses all datasets available on OT.